jdchopra/MazeSolver/README.md

 Using the Maze Solver
 =====================

-Run the application with args[0] = the file path of the maze to be solved.
-Alternatively if no arguments are supplied the user will be prompted for a file path at runtime.
+Run the application with args[0] = the file path of the maze to be solved.\n Alternatively if no arguments are supplied the user will be prompted for a file path at runtime.\n

 Maze file format
 ================